imcgreer/idmrm/README.md

 ### Examples of using Makefiles to run processing steps

+First have to build the log of observations:

+`make -f Makefile.2014 obsdb`

 Process all images from 2014 through basic detrending (bias removal, flat correction, sky subtraction):

 `make -f Makefile.2014`